rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

-The values stored in a variable can also contain other variables:
+The value stored in a variable can also be defined using other variables:

 ```python
 given_name = "Paul"